Skeena Reece

-Skeena Reece (born 1974) is a Canadian First Nations artist whose multi-disciplinary practice includes such genres as performance art, "sacred clowning," songwriting, and video art.
-Reece is of Cree, Tsimshian, Gitksan, and Métis descent.
+Skeena Reece (born 1974) is a Cree, Tsimshian, Gitksan, and Métis artist based in Canada whose multi-disciplinary practice includes such genres as performance art, "sacred clowning," songwriting, and video art.

 Background

 Skeena Reece was born in 1974 to Red Power movement activist Cleo Reece and internationally renowned carver Victor Reece.
-She studied at Northwest Community College and later at the Emily Carr University of Art and Design for media arts.
-She has been working in the arts since 1996 and currently is based out of Vancouver Island.
-She has also worked in administrative capacities such as the grunt gallery as a curatorial practices intern, founder of the Native Youth Artists Collective, and was Director of the Indigenous Media Arts Group from 2005 to 2007.
+She studied at Freda Diesing School of Northwest Coast Art and later at the Emily Carr University of Art and Design for media arts.
+She has been working in the arts since 1996 and is currently based out of Vancouver Island.
+She has also worked in administrative capacities at arts institutions such as the grunt gallery, where she worked as a curatorial practices intern.
+Reece is the founder of the Native Youth Artists Collective, and was Director of the Indigenous Media Arts Group from 2005 to 2007.